JAlcocerT/JAlcocerT/content/blog/py-z-stock-yahoo.md

 {{< callout type="info" >}}
-[Investing in Real Estate](https://jalcocert.github.io/JAlcocerT/python-real-estate-mortage-calculator/) can be seen as a **leveraged high initial yield**
+Something like [Investing in Real Estate](https://jalcocert.github.io/JAlcocerT/python-real-estate-mortage-calculator/) can be seen as a **leveraged high initial yield**
 {{< /callout >}}

 What does the **data and math** tell us about it?